dimanaum/project-potatOS/README.md

 # project-potatos
-project-potatos created by GitHub Classroom
+project-potatos created by for CSUS CSC 159.

 This project was created to simulate a an operating system in a virtual environment.
 The entirety of the project is written in C. The project demonstrates various technologies including:
 - Process queues